Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 Sure, Bevin was unpopular, and McConnell is unpopular in his home state, too.
 And, yes, Trump was not quite able to drag Bevin across the finish line Tuesday night.

 But that does not mean either Trump or McConnell is in trouble in Kentucky next year.
-Over the past decade, McConnell has often been among the least popular senators with his constituents in the country and yet has comfortably won re-election each time.
-He and Bevin have different brands in the state, and a McConnell protege won handily for attorney general.
+Over the past decade, McConnell has often been among the least popular senators with his constituents in the country and yet has comfortably won reelection each time.
+He and Bevin have different brands in the state, and a McConnell protégé won handily for attorney general.

 What's more, having Trump on the ballot will help McConnell.
 It's important to remember, that while turnout was up substantially from the last governor's race in 2015, it was still down about 35% from the presidential election.
 Expect those numbers to shoot back up in 2020.